epfl-ada/ada-2023-project-lassa8639/README.md

 <!-- - Briefly describe the methods and techniques you intend to use for the data analysis.
 This could include statistical methods, machine learning algorithms, or any other relevant approaches. -->
 Methods and techniques divided by each dataset that we intend to use for our analysis:
 - ### [Video Metadata](#video-metadata-yt_metadata_enjsonlgz) [yt_metadata_en.jsonl.gz] :
+There are several types of patterns of video numbers related to a certain topic:

+1. Sudden Peaks: A sharp increase in the number of videos over a short period might suggest a trend, especially if it's followed by a sharp decline.
+Trends often correlate with a viral event or a fad that quickly gains and then loses public interest.

+2. Gradual Increase: A steady or sequential increase in the number of videos over a longer period may indicate a growing concern or interest in an issue, suggesting it's an ongoing topic rather than a fleeting trend.

+3. Sustained Levels: If after a rise, the number of videos remains consistently high instead of dropping back down, this could imply that the topic has evolved into an enduring issue.

+4. Periodic Spikes: Repeated spikes could indicate recurring interest in a topic, which could be a trend that comes back in waves, possibly tied to seasonal events or recurring triggers.
+Examples are Black Friday as shown in our code, election, Olympics etc.

+5. Plateaus: After a rise, if the graph levels off to a plateau, it might be indicative of a sustained discussion, which could mean the topic is an ongoing issue.

 - ### [Channel Metadata](#channel-metadata-df_channels_entsvgz) [df_channels_en.tsv.gz] :
 - ### [Time-series Data](#time-series-data-df_timeseries_encsvgz) [df_timeseries_en.csv.gz] :
 - ### [Comment Table](#comment-table-youtube_commentstsvgz) [youtube_comments.tsv.gz] :